spectrocloud/librarium/packages/docs/content/04-clusters.md

 <InfoBox>
 Gateway cluster installation automatically creates a cloud account behind the scenes using the credentials entered at the time of deploying the gateway cluster.
 This account may be used for the provisioning of clusters across all tenant Projects.<p></p>
-A Pack registry instance is setup on the gateway cluster by default and it is registered as a private pack registry under Settings/Pack Registries.
+A Pack registry instance is set up on the gateway cluster by default and it is registered as a private pack registry under Settings/Pack Registries.
 You can read more about Pack Registries <a href="/registries-and-packs">here</a>.
 </InfoBox>

 ## Troubleshooting

-### Gateway installer - Unable to register with tenant portal
+### Gateway installer - Unable to register with the tenant portal

 The installer VM, when powered on, goes through a bootstrap process and registers itself with the tenant portal.
 This process typically takes 5 to 10 mins.
-Failure of the the installer to  register with tenant portal within this duration, might be indicative of a bootstrapping error.
+Failure of the installer to  register with the tenant portal within this duration might be indicative of a bootstrapping error.
 SSH into the installer virtual machine using the key provided during OVA import and inspect the log file located at *'/var/log/cloud-init-output.log'*.
-This log file will contain error messages in the event there are failures with connecting to the Spectro Cloud management platform portal, authenticating or downloading installation artifacts.
-A common cause for these errors is that the Spectro Cloud management platform console end point or the pairing code is typed incorrectly.
-Ensure that the tenant portal console end point does not have a trailing slash.
+This log file will contain error messages in the event there are failures with connecting to the Spectro Cloud management platform portal, authenticating, or downloading installation artifacts.
+A common cause for these errors is that the Spectro Cloud management platform console endpoint or the pairing code is typed incorrectly.
+Ensure that the tenant portal console endpoint does not have a trailing slash.
 If these properties were incorrectly specified, power down and delete the installer VM and re-launch with the correct values.

 Another potential issue is a lack of outgoing connectivity from the VM.
 The installer VM needs to have outbound connectivity directly or via a proxy.
 Adjust proxy settings (if applicable) to fix the connectivity or power down and delete the installer VM and relaunch in a network that enables outgoing connections.